 A great story will always inspire and intrigue the listener.
 When delivered or presented well, a good story will open up a window of thought or reflection on which the audience will draw.

 When successful, it is quite common for a simple story, created from one market research insight, to open up a path of further exploration and discovery.
 This can lead another person finding and creating their own stories from the story you have shared, which they can then share with others.

-There are many market research solutions that strive to make processing data faster and more effective.
-Our own platform, Harmoni, automates many steps along the way, from the input of data to visualization and reporting, that then allows the researcher more time to uncover that vital story.
-The “machine” can even find exactly which data points stand out, such as a big differences in percentages from group to group, and where the real story might lie.
+Many market research solutions strive to make processing data faster and more effective.
+Our platform, Harmoni, automates many steps along the way, from the input of data to visualization and reporting, that then allows the researcher more time to uncover that vital story.
+The “machine” can even find exactly which data points stand out, such as significant differences in percentages from group to group, and where the real story might lie.

 Your role as a consumer research storyteller

-So, as you think about the next story you will deliver, whether it will be at a conference via a PowerPoint deck, an interactive dashboard or simply talking your colleagues, remember the fundamentals.
+So, as you think about the next story you will deliver, whether it will be at a conference via a PowerPoint deck, an interactive dashboard, or merely talking your colleagues, remember the fundamentals.

 Identify your audience and target the story you are telling to encourage early engagement.
 Focus on the simplicity of the message and encourage further thought and discovery.

 Atwood had it right: we humans are natural storytellers.
 Now we just need to find the best way to understand what the data is telling us and how best to share those insights with others.